ldodson10/ldodson10/README.md

 ---

-### **Data Quarantine Architect / Automation Engineer — Team Project**
+### **Data Quarantine Architect / Automation Engineer — Team Capstone Project**

-#### **Collaborative Project: SOC it to ’EM SIEMlessly / GVRDC**
+#### **GVRDC Cyber Crisis Simulation (SOC it to ’EM SIEMlessly + GVRDC)**

-A unified, multi-phase AWS-native security monitoring and incident response project developed collaboratively by the team.
-The work integrates two major components:
+*A unified cloud security, detection engineering, and automated containment project inspired by real-world healthcare incident response and HIPAA-driven operational requirements.*

+The team developed a full-scale, end-to-end crisis simulation modeled after a healthcare research environment under active cyberattack — similar in spirit to the narrative style of *Contagion*.
+The project combines **cloud-native SOC operations**, **forensic investigation**, and **automated containment** into one cohesive capstone.

 ---

-#### **1. SOC it to ’EM SIEMlessly (Sprint 6 Focus)**
-Engineering the detection and automated response layer of the project:

-- Designing the **log ingestion and enrichment pipeline**
-  CloudTrail → CloudWatch Logs → S3 → Athena
-- Creating **detection logic** aligned with cloud activity patterns
-- Developing **automated containment workflows** using EventBridge + Lambda
+### **Why Healthcare?
+Why HIPAA?**
+Healthcare organizations operate high-value, high-risk environments where the impact of unauthorized access, data exfiltration, or operational disruption can be catastrophic.
+Under HIPAA, breaches involving electronic health records (ePHI) trigger strict reporting, containment, and verification requirements.

+The project mirrors this reality by simulating how a cloud-based research center (GVRDC) would:

+- Detect early indicators of compromise
+- Contain an active threat before data exposure
-- Producing **architecture diagrams, runbooks, IAM reviews**, and evidence-rich documentation
+- Maintain auditability and documentation for compliance
-- Demonstrating real-world SOC workflows in a cloud-native environment
+- Demonstrate that automated response (“the cyber vaccine”) can drastically reduce breach impact

+This context grounds the technical work in a **mission-critical, regulated industry**—a domain where strong security design truly matters.

 ---

-#### **2. Global Viral Research Defense Center (GVRDC)**
-Building the architectural and environmental foundation that supports the SOC workflows:

-- Designing **data-quarantine–focused architectures** on AWS
-- Implementing cloud security monitoring patterns for distributed environments
-- Structuring infrastructure components and AWS diagramming for team-based delivery
-- Aligning detection, response, and quarantine logic with the broader simulation environment
+### **Project Overview — One Integrated System**

+The capstone is structured as a crisis narrative:

+- **GVRDC (Global Viral Research Defense Center)** provides the *environmental and architectural backbone*
+- **SOC it to ’EM SIEMlessly** provides the *detection, enrichment, and automated response pipeline*

+Together, they simulate how a healthcare research organization responds to a cyber “pathogen outbreak” in real time.

 ---

-Together, these components form **one comprehensive team project** simulating real-world cloud security operations, incident response, and automated containment workflows.
+### **Architectural & Technical Components**

+#### **1. Cloud-Native Detection & Log Pipeline**
+Engineering a production-inspired ingestion and analysis workflow:

+- CloudTrail → CloudWatch Logs → S3 → Athena
+- Structured queries for threat hunting and timeline reconstruction
+- Evidence tagging and log normalization for triage and forensic review

+#### **2. Detection Engineering (“Patient Zero” Analysis)**
+Building rules and correlations that uncover:

+- IAM misuse
+- Lateral movement attempts
+- Suspicious API activity
+- Unauthorized access signatures
+- MITRE ATT&CK mapping to classify “strain behavior”

+This forms the investigative backbone of the documentary-style middle section of the presentation.

+#### **3. Automated Containment (“The Cyber Vaccine”)**
+Designing IR automation aligned with HIPAA principles:

+- EventBridge triggers
+- Lambda-based containment actions
+- Automated isolation of compromised IAM identities
+- Verification steps to ensure containment was successful

+Just as a medical response contains a biological pathogen, automation acts as the *cyber vaccine* that neutralizes threats before they spread.

+---

+### **Role-Based Contributions (Aligned to Presentation Roles)**

+- **Your role — Data Quarantine Architect**
+  - Presented the “Patient Zero Files”
+  - Analyzed CloudTrail + GuardDuty evidence
+  - Established the initial compromise vector
+  - Demonstrated how logs told the story of the outbreak
+  - Supported automated containment design with data flow verification

+- **Team roles (summarized)**
+  - Triage, SIEM analysis, threat mapping, and live containment demo
+  - All integrated into a realistic incident-response narrative

+---

+### **Why This Project Matters for Employers**
+This capstone demonstrates that you can:

+- Operate within **regulated industries** (HIPAA context)
+- Build **real detection and response pipelines**
+- Implement **cloud-native security automation**
+- Work effectively in a **SOC-style team structure**
+- Produce documentation and evidence that leadership, auditors, and engineers all understand

+For hiring managers, it signals readiness for roles in:

+- Cloud SOC
+- Detection & Response
+- Security Operations
+- Cloud Security Analysis
+- Healthcare Security / Compliance-adjacent roles

 ---